Grinton: Other notable features

-The stone bridge across the River Swale was widened in the 18th century.
+Grinton Bridge across the River Swale was widened in the 18th century.
 The river is reputedly the fastest-flowing in England, and Grinton is the first point above Richmond where it could normally be forded.

 Blackburn Hall, between the churchyard and the river, dates from 1635.

 The Bridge Inn is popular with walkers and is a venue for weekly folk music sessions, normally held on Thursday evenings.

 Above the village, on the Leyburn road is YHA Grinton Lodge, a former shooting lodge which is now a youth hostel.
 Further on from the youth hostel, just off the road, is the site of Grinton Smelt Mill, a lead processing site built in the 19th century.